Bedru-Mekiyu/my-weather-app/README.md

  Use an Express proxy to hide the API key

 🧑‍💻 Author
 Your Name
-🔗 GitHub
- • 🌐 Portfolio
+🔗 GitHub • 🌐 Portfolio

 📄 License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.
-.

-⭐ If you like this project, give it a star on GitHub! git add . git commit -m "Add README and documentation" git push origin main
+⭐ If you like this project, give it a star on GitHub! sql
+Copy code
+git add .
+git commit -m "Add README and documentation" git push origin main